wp-plugins/wp-members/readme.txt

 * Fixed user profile (admin/user) issue with tos field not displaying.
 * Added wpmem_email_send_args filter.
 * Added wpmem_is_user() API function.
+* Removed "you are not logged in" from sidebar widget.

 = 3.2.4 =